xnkhi/duatsite/src/content/docs/overview/about.md

 - Various **lua modules** which do the actual "wrapping" of the system's native utilities.

-- **river**, a CLI lua program used by the user to manage their system.
+- **river**, a lua CLI frontend program used by the user to manage their system.

 ## Key Features